sam-thetutor/ArticleLab/JunoArticle.md

-git remote add origin https://github.com/sam-thetutor/myfirstBlog.git git add . git commit -m "my first commit" git push --set-upstream origin main
+git remote add origin https://github.com/sam-thetutor/myfirstBlog.git git add . git commit -m "my first commit" git push -u origin main
 ```

 This will connect your local project to the github repo we created, and everytime we push changes to this github repo, they will automatically be deployed to our satellite using the juno unique feature.

+Now you have successfully deployed your first blog website on the blockchain, and every time you add a new article on your blog, Github Actions will automatically deploy the changes to your live website.

 ## Conclusion

-In this article, we have looked at how to deploy your first blog website on the blockchain,how to create a juno satellite,how to link your satellite to your project and how to integrate Github Actions for continuous integration and continuous deployment (CI/CD).
+In this article, we have looked at how to deploy your first blog website on the blockchain, how to create a juno satellite,how to link your satellite to your project and how to integrate Github Actions for continuous integration and continuous deployment (CI/CD).